noahehall/theBookOfNoah/0current/proxy/haproxy.md

   - if the server is located on the same LAN as haproxy, the connection should be less than a few milliseconds
 - timeout queue: Set the maximum time to wait in the queue for a connection slot to be free
 - max-keep-alive-queue:the maximum server queue size for maintaining keep-alive connections; set a threshold on the number of queued connections at which HAProxy stops trying to reuse the same server and prefers to find another one
-- http-response: modify the response
-  - set-header: set a response header
+- maxconn: can be applied to a specific server line

 ### listen